-

 African Marigold Seeds - Crackerjack Mix

-Regular price As Low As $4.49Regular priceUnit price per -
+The tallest marigolds we offer, in classic colorsRegular price As Low As $4.99Regular priceUnit price per -

 main-collection-product-grid

-French Marigold (Double) Seeds - Tangerine
+French Marigold Seeds (Double) - Tangerine

-Regular price As Low As $4.49Regular priceUnit price per -
+Heirloom annual with fully double orange blooms that attract beneficial insectsRegular price As Low As $4.99Regular priceUnit price per -

 main-collection-product-grid

-French Marigold (Dwarf) Seeds - Petite Mix
+French Marigold Seeds (Dwarf) - Petite Mix

-Regular price As Low As $4.49Regular priceUnit price per -
+Small but loud, these miniature blooms are a perfect fit for small spacesRegular price As Low As $4.99Regular priceUnit price per -

 main-collection-product-grid